-The British Tourism and Travel Show is an annual event for the travel trade in Britain – attracting nearly 3,000 coach tour operators and group travel organisers, including leading travel companies like British Airways Holidays, Coachholidays.com and JacTravel.
+The British Tourism and Travel Show is an annual event for the travel trade in Britain – attracting over 2,500 coach tour operators and group travel organisers, including leading travel companies like British Airways Holidays, Coachholidays.com and JacTravel.

-Last week, Tourism Ireland participated in and promoted the island of Ireland at a range of St Patrick’s Day events across Britain.
-Major landmarks participating in Tourism Ireland’s Global Greening initiative to celebrate St Patrick and Ireland included the London Eye, Nelson’s Column, Selfridges in London and Birmingham, the Trafford Centre in Manchester and Gateshead Millennium Bridge.
-For the first time ever, the Heron Tower and City Hall in London, Bicester shopping outlet and The Kelpies in Scotland participated in the initiative.
+Last week, Tourism Ireland participated in, and promoted, the island of Ireland at a range of St Patrick’s Day events across Britain.
+Major landmarks participating in Tourism Ireland’s Global Greening initiative to celebrate St Patrick and Ireland included the London Eye, the Heron Tower, Nelson’s Column, Selfridges in London and Birmingham and the Gateshead Millennium Bridge in Newcastle upon Tyne, as well as the SEC Armadillo and SSE Hydro in Glasgow.
+For the first time ever, the fountains in London’s Trafalgar Square, Tower 42 in London, the Emirates Spinnaker Tower in Portsmouth, the National Football Museum in Manchester and ‘Hope’ – the 25.2 metre Blue Whale skeleton suspended from the ceiling at the Natural History Museum in London – participated in the initiative.

-Kate Wilde, JacTravel; Jim Maher, Select Hotels of Ireland; and Linda Duncan, Tourism Ireland, at the British Tourism and Travel Show in Birmingham.
+Jim Maher, Select Hotels of Ireland; Juno Thompson, Tourism Ireland; and Neil Grant, Celtic Ross Hotel, at the British Tourism and Travel Show in Birmingham.

 Notes To Editors

 - Tourism Ireland is the organisation responsible for promoting the island of Ireland overseas as a leading holiday destination.

 - Tourism is the island of Ireland’s largest indigenous industry; responsible for in excess of 4% of GNP in the Republic of Ireland and employing approximately 281,000 people across the island.